 In patients with HME, reports of the prevalence of malignant transformation are as high as 25%, however, more recent studies suggest 3 to 5%.
 As previously described, HME patients can have severe osseous deformities, which may affect patients activities of daily living (ADL).

 Complications of osteochondroma can range from simple cosmetic concern to serious neurological complications and malignant transformation.
-Complications fall under under three categories, including cosmetic deformity, mechanical effect, and malignant transformation.
+Complications fall under three categories, including cosmetic deformity, mechanical effect, and malignant transformation.

 1 - Cosmetic deformity: